pfd/avocado-test/content/blog/web-push.md

 {{< highlight "javascript" >}}

-// These are some handy things you can do with Web Notify in the browser.
-Note that
+// These are some handy things you can do with Web Notify in the browser console.
-// urbanairship.com uses the UASDK namespace

-// Testing Web Push in the console

 // Check if the channel is opted in
 UA.then(sdk => console.log(sdk.channel.optedIn))

-// re-register
-UA.then(sdk => console.log(sdk.register()))

 // opt out. you must re-register after
 UA.then(sdk => console.log(sdk.channel.optOut()))

+// re-register.
+If you unregister for some reason, the browser won't give you the opt-in dialog again, so register the channel with the register method.
+UA.then(sdk => console.log(sdk.register()))

 // add tag
-UA.then(sdk => console.log(sdk.channel.tags.add("happy-hour")))
+UA.then(sdk => console.log(sdk.channel.tags.add("avocado")))

 // Get channel id
 UASDK.then(sdk => console.log(sdk.channel.id))